 - 8.00 pm: beginning of the performance

-- Back home with host to crash out
+- 2.00 am Back home with host to crash out

 Sunday: a restful day

 - Lunch with host.
-Sometimes these are arranged in small groups rather than with host only.
+Sometimes these are usually arranged in small groups rather than with host only.
 So we may meet up at a lunch party.

-- Ferry, snack, bar
+- 18.13 Eurostar departs, snack, bar

 Who is travelling

-We have 10 cast, 7 crew/ back stage = 11 in all.
+We have 7 cast, 4 crew/ back stage = 11 in all.
 Jen is traveling on her own ticket.

 Marly is 12 miles west of Paris and close to Versailles.
 The town came to prominence when Louis XIV built a Chateau there.
 In the 19th Century Marly was home to Impressionist painters, notably Sisley and writers like Alexandre Dumas.
 Present day Marly retains its “character” in the old town but also has some splendid modern buildings.
 There is a good Sunday market where you are likely to bump into other Marlow Players, if they have managed to surface after the party after your performance!
 If you are the slightest bit interested – the population is a little larger than Marlow’s.